coralieco/workshop-git-rebase/README.md

 To abort and get back to the state before "git rebase", run "git rebase --abort".
 ```

 A conflict has to be resolved.
-Which is normal as in the paragraph_1 there was a correction on a line 4 (commit `P1/l4 corrected`) that was not in paragraph_2.
+Which is normal as in the `paragraph_1` there was a correction on a line 4 (commit `P1/l4 corrected`) that was not in `paragraph_2`.
 So now, git needs to know which line is the right one.

 ```
 $ git add poem.txt
 $ git rebase --continue
 ```

-Then I can merge
+Then we can merge
 ```
 $ git checkout poem
 $ git merge paragraph_2